Healthy Homes Assessment Waiwhetu

 Waiwhetu Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory for all Waiwhetu and New Zealand rental houses where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is a requirement throughout Waiwhetu and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords have to keep records that demonstrate conformance with any Healthy Homes Standard that apply or will be in force throughout the tenancy period of your rental home.
+• Property managers and landlords have to keep records that prove the conformance to all Healthy Homes Standard that apply or will be in force during the tenure of the rental property.

-• Property managers and private landlords are required to make sure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of any new, renewed , or altered tenancy.
+• Property managers and private landlords must make sure their rental properties conform with the Healthy Homes Standard within 90 days of a new, renewed or varied tenancy.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must adhere to the Healthy Homes Standard regardless of when the tenancy began.

 Unreasonable Gaps & Holes